AkashTemburnikar/ServiceBusEmualtor/readme.md

    - Open Docker Desktop and confirm that the containers are running.
    - Check the terminal logs for any errors.

-5. Stop the services when done:
+5. If you want to Stop the services when testing is done:
    ```bash
    docker-compose down
    ```